NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

 General contractors in New Mexico must hold a state license from the Construction Industries Division (CID) of the Regulation & Licensing Department (RLD).
 Common classifications include GB-2 (Residential) and GB-98 (General Building).
-A license is required for most construction work exceeding $7,200 annually in revenue.
+A license is required for most construction work exceeding $7,200 in revenue annually.

 Required business insurance in New Mexico: